 In 2008 Doug was selected as the US Lacrosse National Double-Goal Lacrosse Coach of the Year.
 In 2009 and 2010 he was selected as a finalist for Positive Coaching Alliance’s Youth Coach of the Year for all sports, one of fifty coaches chosen nationally out of four million youth coaches.
 In 2017, Doug was inducted into the US Lacrosse Hall of Fame, Northern California Chapter.

-Ryan was born and raised in Kelowna, BC, a small town on the west coast of Canada.
-Like most Canadians Ryan learned the game of lacrosse as a Box player on later transitioned to field lacrosse to play in college.
-He attended college in the United States at Division 2 Mars Hills where he was a Dean's List student and Academic All American, 2015 SAC champion, and received the Male Scholar Athlete award for the highest gpa of all senior athletes.
+Ryan was raised in Kelowna, BC, a small town on the west coast of Canada.
+Like most Canadians, Ryan learned the game of lacrosse as a box player and later transitioned to field lacrosse to have an opportunity to play in college.
+He attended school at Mars Hill University, where he earned his BSc and was a two time Academic All American, 2015 SAC champion, and received the Male Scholar Athlete award for the highest gpa of all senior athletes.

-Ryan is the Head Coach at Woodside High School and he lives in Redwood City with his wife Cheyenne and their dog Linkin.
+Ryan is the Head Coach at Crystal Springs Upper School and lives in Redwood City with his wife, Cheyenne, and their four-legged family.